yaojiach/docker-flask/README.md

 # Docker Flask Boilerplate

 Flask JWT boilerplate with `gunicorn`, `nginx`, and external `psql` database.
-Good for quickly set up an authentication backend.
+Good for quickly set up an authentication backend (for example for a frontend development).

 * Use `Pipfile` for dependency management.
 * Use `Flask-Restful` as the REST API framework.